-CSA Policies and Procedures
+CSA Terms and Conditions

 The CSA academic year is divided into two 15-week semesters: fall and spring.
 Registration is required for participation in any Community School of the Arts class or activity and is processed through the ActiveNet online registration system.
 Registration can be completed online, by phone at (574) 535-7361, or in person in the Music Center Main Office.
 Payment by credit card (Visa, MasterCard, Discover) can be completed online or by phone; payment by check or cash should be completed in person at the Music Center Office.